 Here is what Sharmila had to say when we asked her about strategic thinking and effective communication:

-First, I want to differentiate between strategic thinking and strategic planning.
+Sharmila Fowler: First, I want to differentiate between strategic thinking and strategic planning.
 Strategic thinking is the act of generating insights and applying them to decisions in business or life.
 Strategic planning is the process of taking those insights and making them actionable.
-When we think about strategic thinking, it’s all about the “why” and the “what.”
+When we think about strategic thinking, it’s all about the why and the what.
 Why should I care about this?
 What happens if I don’t make a decision?
 What are the outcomes I want?
-Strategic thinking is all about the “how” and the “when.”
+Strategic planning is all about the how and the when.
 You need strategic thinking before you can begin strategic planning.

 Sharmila Fowler is the Founder of The Red Lion Institute, Inc. where she offers career coaching, career advisory, diversity coaching, and leadership development to students and professionals, supporting them in planning, powering, and pivoting their careers.
 She brings inspiration, empathy, positivity, and a strategic mindset to help each client discover their “inner red lion.”
 She is a Master Certified Professional Coach, Certified Myers Briggs-Trainer (MBTI®), Certified Professional Resume Writer, and a Member of the Professional Association of Resume Writers and Career Coaches.
 She holds an MBA in Marketing and Strategic Planning from the Wharton School of the University of Pennsylvania and a BA in Computer Science/Mathematics from the University of Rochester.
 She is the recipient of the 2018 Outstanding 50 Asian Americans in Business Award.
 Sharmila has significant experience in diversity & inclusion, multicultural marketing, and global business development.
 Her passion is to understand human behavior through a cultural lens whether it is in the workplace, the marketplace, or the community space.
 Most recently, she was a Global Director in McDonald’s Diversity, Equity, and Inclusion Group.
 Previously, she led Asian American marketing for McDonald’s U.S. Sharmila has also held senior-level roles in the multicultural marketing research and consulting industry where she worked with leading Fortune 500 firms, ethnic advertising agencies, and ethnic media firms in the areas of research and strategy.
 Sharmila is active on several boards and committees.
 She serves as a Board Member for the Naperville Area Chamber of Commerce, a Board Member and VP Membership for ASCEND Midwest, and as an Advisory Member on Nielsen’s External Advisory Council (for Diversity).
 Previously, she was on the National Board of ASCEND and was an Officer and Board Member of the Asian American Advertising Federation (3AF).